Laptops are available to borrow from the self-service Lapsafe cabinet opposite the library enquiry desk.

 Due to restrictions caused by the ongoing COVID-19 pandemic the following services have had to be temporarily suspended:

-- Booking and using group study rooms
+- Booking and using group study tables

 - Booking and borrowing skeletons.
 The Anatomy.tv database can be used during this time.